 The General Store c.
 1930 - The General Store was built by Howard Jackson at Jackson Crossroads.
 It was moved to Callaway to serve as the gift shop and information headquarters.
 Carrying a variety of period gifts for all ages, the gift store also contains a variety of books for sale pertaining to the history of the area and the Callaway family.

-All structures are open for guided tours Tuesday through Saturday from 10am to 5pm.
+Callaway Plantation is open from 10am - 5pm.
+Guided tours are available at 10am, 12pm, 2pm, and 3:30pm.
+Guests are welcome to come to the plantation and look around at the out buildings, but tours will be on the above timed schedule.
 A small fee is charged for admission, and school groups and specialty tours are encouraged.
 Callaway is host to several special events throughout the year including the annual Mule Day Festival, held every October, and is featured on the Washington-Wilkes Christmas Tour of Homes every December.

 The plantation is located 5 miles west of Washington on Highway 78, across from the Washington-Wilkes Airport.
 Picnic area and RV Campsites are available on-site.
 Please call for more information.